thangle89/PersonalBlog/content/blog/observer-pattern-and-its-variations/index.md

 ![Observer pattern](./observer.png)

 There are two main components in the picture: `Subject` and `Listener`, or `Observable` and `observer` as called in [RxJS](http://reactivex.io/).
-The observable can be seen as a wrapper for some asynchronous operations that may have an stream of data.
+The observable can be seen as a wrapper for some asynchronous operations that may have a stream of data.
 What observable does is encapsulate that data let all observers knows when the data is ready.
 Observable has an interface i.e. `subscribe` or `on` to let observers register their handlers.

 ### Event Emitter
 Let us see an example using `EventEmitter` from Nodejs and implement observer pattern for a file reading action.